How to Secure Your Instagram Account

-The safest option is to make your account completely private, but this can restrict your ability to gain followers or interact with other accounts.
+The safest option is to make your account completely private, which can restrict your ability to gain followers or interact with other accounts.
 You should, at least, carefully manage who can see specific comments and posts.

 Be Careful With Your Posts

-Arguably the most important and least thought-about factor with Instagram security is the pictures you upload.
-When uploading to Instagram, you should be sure to check the image you’re uploading for background details.
-Letters containing your address or bank cards left carelessly in-frame could let hackers get their hands on these details.
+The pictures you upload are arguably the most important and least thought-about factor with Instagram security.
+When uploading to Instagram, you should check the image you’re uploading for background details.
+Letters containing your address or bank cards left carelessly in-frame could let hackers access these details.
 The more details a hacker or scammer has, the easier they’ll find breaking into your account.